Information overload: Information Age

 In his book, The Information: A History, A Theory, A Flood, published in 2011, author James Gleick notes that engineers began taking note of the concept of information, quickly associated it in a technical sense: information was both quantifiable and measurable.
 He discusses how information theory was created to first bridge mathematics, engineering, and computing together, creating an information code between the fields.
 English speakers from Europe often equated "computer science" to "informatique, informatica, and Informatik".
 This leads to the idea that all information can be saved and stored on computers, even if information experiences entropy.
 But at the same time, the term information, and its many definitions have changed.

 In the second half of the 20th century, advances in computer and information technology led to the creation of the Internet.

-In the modern Information Age, information overload is experienced as distracting and unmanageable information such as email spam, email notifications, instant messages, Tweets and Facebook(Meta) updates in the context of the work environment.
-Social media has resulted in "social information overload", which can occur on sites like Meta (previously Facebook), and technology is changing to serve our social culture.
+In the modern Information Age, information overload is experienced as distracting and unmanageable information such as email spam, email notifications, instant messages, Tweets and Facebook updates in the context of the work environment.
+Social media has resulted in "social information overload", which can occur on sites like Facebook, and technology is changing to serve our social culture.

 In today's society, day-to-day activities increasingly involve the technological world where information technology exacerbates the number of interruptions that occur in the work environment.
 Management may be even more disrupted in their decision making, and may result in more poor decisions.
 Thus, the PIECES framework mentions information overload as a potential problem in existing information systems.

 As the world moves into a new era of globalization, an increasing number of people connect to the internet to conduct their own research and are given the ability to contribute to publicly accessible data.
 This has elevated the risk for the spread of misinformation.

 In a 2018 literature review, Roetzel indicates that information overload can be seen as a virus—spreading through (social) media and news networks.

+The latest research hypothesizes that information overload is a multilevel phenomenon, i.e., there are different mechanisms responsible for its emergence at the individual, group, and the whole society levels, however, these levels are interlinked.